radicalcollegestrategies/stemscholars/_mathcomp/15_MOEMS.md

 <li> Buy Vol 2 & 3 (not Vol 1) of MOEMS prep books -- they separate the problems into Div E & M</li>

-<li id="moems">MOEMS is flexible about proctor / location.
+<li id="pico">MOEMS is flexible about proctor / location.
 If your school doesn't offer MOEMS:
 <ul class="italicl2" style="padding-left:12px">
 <li>Ask your teacher if you can put their name on the form.
 All they have to do is receive a packet on your behalf.</li>
 <li>In the form, <u>put the teacher's name as official PICO, but the parent's email address